 Salt Lake’s brewing scene is continuously expanding and evolving.
 There seems to be a new brewery on the block every time you turn around.
 Flagship breweries keep expanding their repertoires.
-And the Brewery Tour Pass is the best way to drink it all in.
+And the Brewery Pass is the best way to drink it all in.

 What Is the Salt Lake Brewery Tour Pass?

 It’s a self-guided mobile pass that gives you a well-rounded taste of Salt Lake’s craft beer offerings, and a cost-effective way to add some local effervescence to your itinerary.

 The pass essentially functions as an easy-to-use mobile wallet containing twelve $5 vouchers.
 Each $5 voucher can be used at one of 13 different Salt Lake breweries.
 Simply purchase the pass, download it to your phone, and present it at a participating brewery to redeem the $5 value.
 The pass comes in 1-day, 3-day, and 90-day options to best suit your craft-beer-sampling agenda.
 Here’s how said options break down.

 Visit as many of the following 12 Salt Lake breweries as you like before your pass expires:

 Desert Edge Brewery